-Background information and qualifications with respect to our Board of Directors and nominees for election as directors, all of whom are incumbent directors, appear below.
+Background information and qualifications with respect to our Board of Directors and nominees for election as Directors appear below.
 See "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for information regarding such persons' holdings of equity securities of the Company.

-The following table sets forth the names and ages of our directors, the year they first became a director and the positions they hold with the Company:
+The following table sets forth the names and ages of our Directors, the year they first became a Director and the positions they hold with the Company:

+Director

-Name Age Director Since
+Name Age Since Position with the Company

-Daniel A. DeMatteo 63 2002 Executive Chairman and Director
+Daniel A. DeMatteo 65 2002 Executive Chairman and Director

-R. Richard Fontaine 69 2001 Chairman International and Director
+J. Paul Raines 49 2012 Chief Executive Officer and Director

-Jerome L. Davis(1) 56 2005 Director
+Jerome L. Davis(1) 58 2005 Director

-Steven R. Koonin(2) 53 2007 Director

-Leonard Riggio(3) 70 2001 Director
+R. Richard Fontaine 71 2001 Director

-Michael N. Rosen 70 2001 Director
+Thomas N. Kelly Jr.(2) 66 2012 Director

+Shane S. Kim(2) 50 2011 Director

+Steven R. Koonin(3) 5 5 2007 Director

-Stephanie M. Shern(4) 63 2002 Director
+Stephanie M. Shern(4) 65 2002 Director

-Stanley (Mickey) Steinberg(2) 78 2005 Director

-Gerald R. Szczepanski(5) 63 2002 Director
+Gerald R. Szczepanski(5) 65 2002 Director

-Edward A. Volkwein(6) 70 2002 Director
+Kathy P. Vrabeck(6) 50 2012 Director

-Lawrence S. Zilavy(7) 60 2005 Director
+Lawrence S. Zilavy(7) 62 2005 Director

-- Includes predecessor companies - (1) Chair of Nominating and Corporate Governance Committee. - (2) Member of Nominating and Corporate Governance Committee. - (3) Mr. Riggio has informed the Board that he has chosen not to stand for re-election upon expiration of his term at the Meeting. - (4) Chair of Audit Committee, member of Compensation Committee and lead independent director. - (5) Chair of Compensation Committee and member of Audit Committee. - (6) Member of Compensation Committee. - (7) Member of Audit Committee.
+- Includes predecessor companies. - (1) Chair of Nominating and Corporate Governance Committee. - (2) Member of Compensation Committee. - (3) Member of Nominating and Corporate Governance Committee. - (4) Chair of Audit Committee and lead independent Director. - (5) Chair of Compensation Committee and member of Audit Committee. - (6) Member of Audit Committee. - (7) Member of Audit Committee and Nominating and Corporate Governance Committee.

-The Board believes that each director has valuable individual skills and experiences that, taken together, provide us with the variety and depth of knowledge necessary for effective oversight, direction and vision for the Company.
-As indicated in the following biographies, the current directors, as well as the nominees, have extensive experience in a variety of fields including retail (Messrs.
-Fontaine, DeMatteo, Szczepanski and Zilavy and Mrs. Shern), entertainment, including experience specifically related to the video game industry (Messrs.
-Volkwein, Steinberg and Koonin), consumer marketing (Messrs.
-Volkwein, Koonin and Davis), financial (Mrs. Shern and Mr. Zilavy), real estate (Mr. Steinberg), consulting (Messrs.
-Davis and Steinberg) and law (Mr. Rosen), each of which the Board believes provides valuable knowledge related to the key components of the Company's business.
-In addition, the Board also believes that its Board members and nominees, as indicated in the following biographies, have each demonstrated significant leadership skills as a Chief Executive Officer or Chief Operating Officer (Messrs.
-Fontaine, DeMatteo, Steinberg, Szczepanski and Davis), as a senior partner in a large services firm (Mr. Rosen and Mrs. Shern) and executive management in other large corporations (Messrs.
-Koonin, Zilavy and Volkwein).
-All of our current Board members and nominees have experience in oversight of public corporations due to their experience on the Board of Directors of GameStop and other companies.
-The Board believes that the skills and experience of each standing director and nominee qualify them to serve as a director of the Company.
+The Board believes that each Director has valuable individual skills and experiences that, taken together, provide us with the variety and depth of knowledge necessary for effective oversight, direction and vision for the Company.
+As indicated in the following biographies, the current Directors, as well as the nominees, have extensive experience in a variety of fields including retail, entertainment, video games, consumer marketing, finance, real estate, consulting and communications, each of which the Board believes provides valuable knowledge related to the key components of the Company's business.
+In addition, the Board also believes that its Board members and nominees, as indicated in the following biographies, have each demonstrated significant leadership skills as a chief executive officer or chief operating officer, as a senior partner in a large services firm and as executive management in other large corporations.
+All of our current Board members have experience in oversight of public corporations due to their experience on the Board of Directors of GameStop and other companies.
+The Board believes that the skills and experience of each standing Director and nominee qualify them to serve as a Director of the Company.